mongodb/specifications/source/client-side-encryption/subtype6.rst

 to client side encryption.
 The first byte indicates the type and layout of the remaining data.

 All values are represented in little endian.
 The payload is generally optimized for storage size.
-The exception is the intent-to-encrypt markings which are only used between libmongocrypt and mongocryptd and never persisted.
+The exception is the intent-to-encrypt markings which are only used between libmongocrypt and `mongocryptd`/`csfle` and never persisted.

 .. code:: typescript